-Celik et al. proposed a flow-based botnet C&C activity detection system using only headers of traffic packets [7].
+Celik et al. proposed a flow-based botnet C&C activity detection system using only headers of traffic packets [8].
 Specifically, they investigated the effect of calibration of time-based flow features.
-They employed machine learning algorithms such as C4.5, Naive-Bayes and logistic regression.
-For the evaluation, they employed Lawrence Berkeley National Laboratory (LBNL) traces representing the normal traffic and IRC-based simulated botnet traffic representing the attack traffic.
+They employed machine learning algorithms such as C4.5, Naive Bayes, and logistic regression.
+For the evaluation, they employed Lawrence Berkeley National Laboratory (LBNL) traces representing the normal traffic and the IRC-based simulated botnet traffic representing the attack traffic.

-Francois et al. proposed a NetFlow monitoring framework that leveraged a simple host dependency model to track communication patterns and employed linkage analysis and clustering techniques to identify similar botnet traffic patterns [10].
+Francois et al. proposed a NetFlow monitoring framework that leveraged a simple host dependence model to track communication patterns and employed linkage analysis and clustering techniques to identify similar botnet traffic patterns [11].
 They obtained the traffic data from an Internet operator company.
 To analyze the traffic, a flow-based approach was utilized.
 In addition to the traffic flows, Google web search engine was employed for linkage analysis.

-Wang et al. proposed a fuzzy pattern recognition approach (called BBDP) to detect HTTP and IRC botnets behavioral patterns [11].
-It is known that botnets query several domain names in a given period of time to identify their C&C server, and then form a TCP connection with the C&C server.
-So, Wang analyzed the features of DNS queries (such as the number of failed DNS responses) and TCP flows to detect botnet malicious domain names and IP addresses.
-To accelerate the detection process and be able to detect botnets in real-time, traffic reduction and parallel processing were utilized.
-To evaluate the proposed approach, malicious bot binaries where collected using Honeytrap and were run in a controlled environment to generate bot traffic.
-Their results showed up to 95% detection rate for their system.
+Wang et al. proposed a fuzzy pattern recognition approach (called BBDP) to detect HTTP and IRC botnets behavioral patterns [12].
+It is known that botnets query several domain names in a given period of time to identify their C&C server and then form a Transmission Control Protocol (TCP) connection with the C&C server.
+Hence, Wang et al. analyzed the features of DNS queries (such as the number of failed DNS responses) and TCP flows to detect botnet malicious domain names and IP addresses.
+To accelerate the detection process and be able to detect botnets in real time, traffic reduction and parallel processing were utilized.
+To evaluate the proposed approach, malicious bot binaries were collected using Honeytrap and were run in a controlled environment to generate bot traffic.
+Their results showed up to 95% DR for their system.

 Zhao et al. investigated a botnet detection system based on flow intervals [5].
 Flow features of traffic packets were utilized with Bayesian networks and decision tree classifiers to detect botnets.
-They focused on P2P botnets (such as Waledac) that employ the HTTP protocol and a fast-flux based DNS technique.
-To evaluate their system, they employed a combination of normal and attack traffic some of which was generated in the lab, some was from Honeynet project traces and some was from Lawrence Berkeley National Laboratory (normal traffic) data sets.
-Their results showed detection rates up to 90% with false positive rate around 5%.
+They focused on P2P botnets (such as Waledac) that employ the HTTP protocol and a fast-flux-based DNS technique.
+To evaluate their system, they employed a combination of normal and attack traffic, some of which was generated in the laboratory, some was from Honeynet project traces, and some was from LBNL (normal traffic) data sets.
+Their results showed DRs over 90% with false positive rates (FPRs) under 5%.

-Kirubavathi et al. designed specifically an HTTP-based botnet detection system using a multilayer Feed-Forward Neural network [4].
+Kirubavathi et al. specifically designed an HTTP-based botnet detection system using a multilayer feedforward neural network [4].
 Given that HTTP-based botnets do not maintain a connection with the C&C server but periodically make a request to the C&C server (over the HTTP) to download the instructions, they extracted features related to TCP connections in specific time intervals based on the packet headers.
-To collect data to evaluate their system, botnets were simulated in the lab.
+To collect data to evaluate their system, botnets were simulated in the laboratory.

 Haddadi et al. designed a botnet detection approach based on botnet traffic analysis [6].
 Network traces representing normal and attack traffic were generated by initializing HTTP and DNS communication with publicly available domain names of botnet C&C servers and legitimate web servers.
-NetFlow based feature extraction (only from packet headers) was used and machine learning algorithms (C4.5 and Naive-Bayes) were then employed to detect the botnets.
-Their results achieved up to 97% detection rate with 3% false positive rate.
+NetFlow-based feature extraction (only from packet headers) was used, and machine learning algorithms (C4.5 and Naive Bayes) were then employed to detect the botnets.
+Their results achieved up to 97% DR with 3% FPR.